Manifold-based isogeometric analysis basis functions with prescribed sharp features: Introduction

-Manifold techniques for mesh-based construction of $C^k$ continuous surfaces were first introduced in Grimm et al.~\cite{grimm1995modeling}.
+Manifold techniques for mesh-based construction of $C^k$ continuous surfaces were first introduced in Grimm and Hughes~\cite{grimm1995modeling}.
 In contrast to most other smooth surface construction techniques, which essentially rely on glueing of surface patches along their edges, in manifold techniques a surface is created by blending of overlapping surface patches.
 The surface patches are first defined over unconnected planar chart domains in~$\mathbb R^2$ and subsequently mapped to~$\mathbb R^3$.
-On the collection of the unconnected planar chart domains, the partition of unity method is used to construct the smooth surface patches.
+On the collection of the unconnected planar chart domains, the partition of unity method~\cite{melenk1996partition} is used to construct the smooth surface patches.
 To that end, on each planar chart domain a local polynomial approximant and a partition of unity, or blending, function is needed.
 In addition, transition functions are required in order to be able to navigate between the different chart domains.
 In manifold techniques the planar chart domains, the transition functions, the local polynomial approximants and the blending functions can all be relatively freely chosen, which makes them extremely versatile.
-Based on Grimm et al.'s seminal work a number of complementary mesh-based manifold approaches have been proposed in geometric modelling~\cite{grimm1995modeling, navau2000modeling, ying2004simple, della2008construction, beccari2014rags}.
+Based on the seminal work of Grimm and Hughes a number of complementary mesh-based manifold approaches have been proposed in geometric modelling~\cite{grimm1995modeling, navau2000modeling, ying2004simple, della2008construction, beccari2014rags}.
 Most of these approaches differ in the choice of the planar chart domains.
 For instance, in~\cite{grimm1995modeling} each vertex, edge and face of the mesh have a corresponding planar chart domain with a suitably chosen geometry.
 In~\cite{ying2004simple} and~\cite{della2008construction} only the vertices have a corresponding planar chart domain in the form of a conformally mapped star-shaped polygonal disk or a circular disk, respectively.
 In~\cite{navau2000modeling} the chart domains are chosen similar to the characteristic map in subdivision surfaces~\cite{Peters:2008aa}.
 Each of the mentioned choices for the chart domains implies a corresponding choice for the transition functions.
-The manifold-based surface techniques were first introduced to isogeometric analysis in Majeed et al~\cite{majeedCirak:2016}.
-Following the construction proposed in Ying et al.~\cite{ying2004simple} a new set of manifold-based basis functions were derived which can yield high convergence rates in finite element analysis.
+Following the construction proposed in Ying and Zorin~\cite{ying2004simple}, Majeed and Cirak~\cite{majeedCirak:2016} introduced a new set of manifold-based basis functions which can yield high convergence rates in finite element analysis.
 From a finite element viewpoint, the manifold-based basis functions resemble spline basis functions in the sense that each basis function has a local support and has one corresponding vertex.